 Stop by the Lafayette Cemetery No. 1 and see the historic tombstones.
 This cemetery has free entrance.

 If you don’t want to spend too much on a swamp boat tour, you can drive south to the Barataria Preserve and walk the boardwalk through the swamp.
 You’ll see alligators and snakes from a very close distance.
 The best part, there is no entry fee.
+If you do want to do a swamp boat tour you can find some amazing options here.

 Another great place to see in Nola is the Mississippi riverbank.
 Walk along, watch the humongous cruise ships pass by, listen to the music of the steam organ on the steamboat, people watch.